 As a master's candidate at MIT, I have been part of the AGNOSTIC project for Alcator C-Mod.
 AGNOSTIC is a novel fusion diagnostic, allowing in-situ ion beam analysis of Alcator's plasma facing surfaces to better understand the interaction between fusion plasma and surrounding material surfaces.
 Repairing, upgrading, and installing AGNOSTIC's radio-frequency quadrupole (RFQ) particle accelerator on Alcator has allowed me to use and hone the skills I learned as a double major in electrical engineering and engineering physics, such as circuit design and fabrication, soldering, basic machining, CAD modeling, and vacuum system construction.
 In addition to hardware work on the RFQ, I also designed and built the experimental beamlines used to validate the diagnostic technique in the lab, assisted with detector setup and calibration, and operated the particle accelerator during some of our data collection runs.
-Presently I am in the process of repairing another particle accelerator, DANTE (Deuterium Accelerator-based Neutron-producing Tandem Experiment), which I will use to measure the angular distribution of the B11(d,p+g)B12 reaction cross section at low deuteron energies.
-As well as filling a gap in the published cross-section data, this knowledge will allow the AGNOSTIC group to quantitatively measure the evolution and transport of low-Z isotopes on the plasma facing tiles of Alcator's inner wall.
+Presently I am in the process of repairing another particle accelerator, DANTE (Deuterium Accelerator-based Neutronproducing Tandem Experiment), which I will use to measure the angular distribution of the B11(d,p+g)B12 reaction cross section at low deuteron energies.
+As well as filling a gap in the Academic integrity reminder: This is the work of a real person; do not plagiarize.

-More explanation of res background as well as s outreach.
+More explanation of research background as well as science outreach

-Shows that the application their homework about research strengths and
+Shows that the applicant has done their homework about the school's research strengths and curriculum